manan-ec/manan-ec.github.io/devlog/jan24-week-2.md

 - Now before implementing the constrainer, I think locking from woodworks should be implemented first, and then implement the constrainer accordingly.
 - The Implementation of adding the woodworks needed refactoring(Ab noted), but decided to resolve this issue first and then move on to refactor the library.
 - Implemented locking for woodworks in room, comitted and made the PR.
+- Had meet with Ab, discussed how will we proceed for the refactor of `layoutplannerjs` library.
+- Started with separating `Canvas` from `layoutplannerjs` through `LayoutCanvas`.

+### Thursday, Jan 11:

+- Continued separating `Canvas` and `layoutplannerjs`.
+- Started separating `CanvasUtils` and `CanvasPlugins` from `layoutplannerjs`.
+- Started separating `CanvasObject` and `CanvasGroup` from `layoutplannerjs`.
+- Writing methods in-use for `CanvasObject` in `LayoutCanvas` leaving dead code.
+- Finished writing `CanvasObject` methods, started wiring them in `layoutplannerjs`.
+- Still wiring them in `layoutplannerjs`, it took about 3-4Hrs.
+- Got on a wrong path, reverted all commits.

+### Friday, Jan 12:

+- Grouped all `controllers` in a folder, removed unused ui components.